raoulaime/blog/content/about.md

 I specialize in designing, deploying, and automating IT solutions to meet complex business challenges.
 My key areas of expertise include:

-- **Cloud Architecture**: AWS, Microsoft Azure, and hybrid solutions.
+- **Cloud Architecture**: Designing secure, scalable environments on Azure, AWS, and hybrid cloud setups.
-- **Infrastructure Automation**: Proficient in Ansible, Terraform, and Packer.
+- **Automation Frameworks**: Proficient in Red Hat Ansible Automation Platform, Terraform, and Packer to streamline IT operations.
+- **Container Orchestration**: Deploying and managing containerized applications using OpenShift and Kubernetes.
-- **Hybrid Cloud Migrations**: Seamless transitions to modern infrastructures.
+- **Hybrid Cloud Migrations**: Seamless transitions to modern infrastructures, integrating on-premises and cloud environments.
-- **Technical Governance**: Risk assessment and impact analysis.
-- **DevOps & CI/CD**: Automation and operational excellence.
+- **DevOps Implementation**: Streamlining software development and delivery pipelines using CI/CD best practices.
+- **Enterprise IT Governance**: Establishing technical standards and ensuring compliance with security frameworks.
+- **Custom Infrastructure Solutions**: Building tailored environments to support enterprise workloads and improve operational efficiency.
+- **Security and RBAC Integration**: Implementing robust access controls, cloud-native security tools, and policies to protect critical systems.

 Let’s discuss how I can assist your organization in achieving its goals. **[Contact Me](#connect-with-me)**.